zheliu422/zheliu0website/content/en/authors/admin/_index.md

 Hello!!
 My name is Zhe Liu!
 I am currently a Master's student at Georgia Tech.
 I have been studying in the field of Electrical Engineering for five consecutive years.
 I am ready to devote myself wholeheartedly to apply what I learned from school to industry!

-Started from June 2021, I worked at Georgia Tech Analog Mixed-signal Microsystems and Applications (GAMMA) group as a graduate researcher under the supervision of Dr. Shaolan Li.
-I have worked on numerous successful design projects.
+Started from June 2021, I worked at [Georgia Tech Analog Mixed-signal Microsystems and Applications (GAMMA)](https://gamma.ece.gatech.edu/) group as a graduate researcher under the supervision of Dr. Shaolan Li.
+I have also worked on numerous successful class design projects.
 You can see more details about my experience below.

-Currently I am looking for a full-time opportunity starting from May 2022.
+Currently I am looking for {{< hl >}}a full-time opportunity starting from May 2022{{< /hl >}}.
 I will be a hard-working and determined person which will be a great foundation to start a career in your industry as an engineer.
 I very much look forward to the challenge and exciting career in engineering!

 Please feel free to reach out to me.
 Also, please download my latest Résumé {{< staticref "uploads/ZheLiuResumeV11.pdf" "newtab" >}}here{{< /staticref >}}.